 Some homeowners apply masking or duct tape to their windows in preparation for a hurricane.
 The fact is, tape will do nothing to help preserve your windows or protect your home.
 It’s simply a waste of time that could have been better spent doing other things in preparation for the hurricane’s arrival.

-Unlike older windows made of plate glass, modern day windows (or at least as of the last 30 years) are much safer with respect to shattering into sharp pieces.
+Unlike older windows made of plate glass, modern day windows (or at least as of the last 40 years) are much safer with respect to shattering into sharp pieces.
 Windows today are made with safety glass.
 The most common type of safety glass is where the glass is coated in clear acrylic or plastic that holds the pieces together should the window get struck with an object.
-The glass in effect shatters, but remains trapped between the plastic coatings.
+The glass still shatters, but remains trapped between the plastic coatings.
 In addition, the glass breaks into small round pieces that do not have any sharp edges.
-So applying tape to this type of window does not decrease the chance of sharp fragments being produced.
+Applying tape to this type of window is of no benefit.

 There are some new products on the market that are also relatively inexpensive.
 Some of them include wire mesh gates that cover the window and film covers.
 Although they have been greatly improved upon, they too have their limitations and do not offer the best protection during a hurricane.